elaine-yuan/petmind/README.md

 **Findings**

 * The top 3 categories by sales are equipment, snack, and toys.
-They make up almost half (48%) of all sales.
+They make up almost half (49%) of all sales.
 * Similarly, the top 3 categories by repurchases are equipment, snack, and toys.
-They also make up almost half (48%) of all sales.
+They also make up almost half (48%) of all repurchased products.
 * Although these categories were commonly repurchased across all pet types, medicine was repurchased more than toys for dogs.
 * With a correlation coefficient of 0.98, there is a strong positive correlation between sales and repurchases.